DanielLopezCoto/CV/README.md

 ---

 ## 👤 Profile
-MLOps Engineer / Data Scientist with experience in designing robust data and ML pipelines (Airflow, Azure DF), deploying models via REST APIs (FastAPI), and containerizing services with Docker.
+ML and Data Engineer / Data Scientist with experience in designing robust data and ML pipelines (Airflow, Azure DF), deploying models via REST APIs (FastAPI), and containerizing services with Docker.
 Skilled in Azure Cloud, CI/CD, and large-scale data analysis.
 Strong written and spoken communication in English, with experience in documentation, cross-team collaboration, and client advising.
 Focused on service-oriented architectures, automation, and reliable deployment of AI solutions.

 ---